 Meanwhile, in 1888, 1st Battalion had moved to the Indian subcontinent, where it stayed for 17 years.
-This included a posting to Burma, service during the Tirah campaign on the North-West Frontier (1897), and the guarding of Boer prisoners on Ceylon (now Sri Lanka).
+This included a posting to Burma where it undertook anti-guerilla operations, service during the Tirah campaign on the North-West Frontier (1897), and the guarding of Boer prisoners on Ceylon (now Sri Lanka).
 It then garrisoned South Africa and Britain.

 1st Battalion deployed directly from Britain to the Western Front in August 1914.
 It remained there for the rest of the First World War (1914-18), except for a six-month spell in Italy from November 1917.
 2nd Battalion spent 11 months on the Western Front from December 1914, before shifting to Macedonia.

 2nd Battalion spent the 1920s and 1930s in India, Iraq, Germany (with the Army of Occupation), Gibraltar, Guernsey and England.
 Meanwhile, 1st Battalion served in Ireland and in India.

 In September 1939, 2nd Battalion deployed to France with the British Expeditionary Force.
 It was evacuated from Dunkirk in 1940.

 1st Battalion only left India in December 1941.
 It joined the British occupation force in Iraq, before moving to North Africa.
 It suffered such heavy casualties near Tobruk in August 1942 that it had to disband.

 A new 1st Battalion was formed four months later by renaming the regiment’s 6th Battalion.
 This remained in Britain for the rest of the war.